-- It is not a non-static inner class. - It is a concrete class, or is annotated @Decorator. - It is not annotated with an EJB component-defining annotation or declared as an EJB bean class in ejb-jar.xml. - It has an appropriate constructor-either: - · the class has a constructor with no parameters, or - the class declares a constructor annotated @Inject.
+- It is not a non-static inner class. - It is a concrete class, or is annotated @Decorator. - It is not annotated with an EJB component-defining annotation or declared as an EJB bean class in ejb-jar.xml. - It does not implement javax.enterprise.inject.spi.Extension. - It has an appropriate constructor-either: - the class has a constructor with no parameters, or - the class declares a constructor annotated @Inject.